-We will be accepting applications until May 28.
+We will be accepting applications beginning May 1st.

 Please read all instructions prior to applying.

 If you intend to apply for the Livermore Graduate Scholar Program (LGSP) please note that the submission process occurs in multiple steps and you will want to meet the deadlines (below).
-Initiation of an application requires a minimal amount of personal information.
-Within a few days of submitting this information to the LGSP, you will receive an acknowledgement via email.
-This email will provide instructions for accessing and updating your application.
+Initial submission of your application requires only personal information and should be completed at your earliest convenience.
+Do not attach a cover letter or any other application materials in the first stage as attachments do not transfer into the Livermore Graduate Scholar application system.
+Within 24 hours of initiating the application, you will receive an acknowledgement via email.
+This email will provide instructions for accessing and updating your application file.

 Complete applications for the LGSP will include the following items: